Last updated: June 16, 2022

-- The Consular Section at U.S. Embassy Cotonou is currently operating under reduced operations and is able to facilitate the following services:
+- The Consular Section at U.S. Embassy Cotonou has reduced operations and can provide the following services by appointment only:

-- For U.S. citizens, special and emergency assistance, routine processing of applications for passports and Certified Reports of Birth Abroad (CRBA), and emergency notarial services.
+- For U.S. citizens, all services (passports, Certified Reports of Birth Abroad (CRBA), notarials, emergency assistance)

 - U.S. Embassy Cotonou’s Most Recent Alerts